pkeir/moodle-gift-gen/README.md

-# Moodle Gift Generator
+# Moodle Quiz GIFT Generator

-Generate Moodle GIFT Multiple Choice Questions (MCQs) using a Large Language Model (LLM).
+This command-line tool can quickly generate Moodle Quiz GIFT multiple choice questions (MCQs) using a Large Language Model (LLM).
+The Google Gemini 2.5 Flash LLM is configured as the default provider, but Gemini 2.5 Pro can easily be used instead.

 ## Building